Music Education

 Research

-Two important goals for students with Music Education as their primary discipline and Curriculum and Instruction as a co-discipline will be to develop research skills and increase their awareness of important research literature.
-Through introductory courses, students will become acquainted with research techniques, problems and literature in music education/therapy.
-Additional research courses in the School of Education and other academic units will provide more tools for structuring research designs and analyzing data.
+Two important goals for students with Music Education as their primary discipline and Curriculum and Instruction as a co-discipline are developing research skills and increasing awareness of extant research literature.
+Students will become acquainted with research techniques, problems and literature in music education through introductory coursework.
+Additional research courses in the School of Education, Social Work and Psychological Sciences and other academic units will provide advanced instruction for structuring research designs and analyzing data.
 Students in the program will assist their faculty mentors in research while developing a research agenda of their own.
-The number and nature of research classes placed on each student's program of study will be determined by the background, goals and interests of the student.
+The number and nature of research classes included in each student's program of study will be determined by the student's background, goals and interests in consultation with their mentor and supervisory committee.

 Teaching Techniques and Philosophies

-While students may have widely divergent career goals, ranging from becoming a district music supervisor in a K-12 program, training undergraduate music therapists or being a college choral conductor, all will be actively involved in the education process in some form.
-To develop a comprehensive acquaintance with education at all levels, Ph.D. students will enroll in methods classes, will be assigned to observe and teach undergraduate classes at UMKC and will observe and help supervise student teachers in local K-12 schools.
-Courses in the Conservatory, the School of Education, Social Work, and Psychological Sciences and other academic units will help students efficiently interpret the techniques and philosophies they observe in the classroom, determine their own goals and philosophies, and consequently, become better teachers.
+Students may have varied career goals, ranging from training undergraduate music students or being a college professor/conductor to becoming a district music supervisor in a K-12 program, but all will be actively involved in the education process in some form.
+Ph.D. students will develop a comprehensive acquaintance with education at all levels by enrolling in methods classes, observing and teaching undergraduate classes at UMKC, and supervising student teaching in K-12 schools.
+Courses in the Conservatory, the School of Education, Social Work and Psychological Sciences and other academic units will help students interpret and apply the techniques and philosophies they observe in the classroom.
+Building on this foundation, they will determine their own goals, philosophies, and teaching approaches as they become better teachers.

 Seminars and Core Courses

-While research and teaching are areas of great importance, it is anticipated that most students will need theoretical information to structure their teaching and research endeavors.
-Courses in theories of learning in general and in music, as well as seminars on the latest teaching techniques and methodologies, will give students a knowledge base to better facilitate their own teaching and to prepare future students to teach.
-Particular attention will be given to cultivating critical thinking skills in students and nurturing multicultural values.
+In addition to the important areas of research and teaching, most students will need theoretical information to structure these teaching and research endeavors.
+Courses in theories of learning and seminars presenting contemporary research-based teaching techniques and methodologies will provide a knowledge base to facilitate their own teaching.
+Particular attention will be given to cultivating each student's critical thinking skills and nurturing multicultural values.

 Program Requirements